department-of-veterans-affairs/va.gov-team/platform/research/sharing-research/research-findings-template.md

 **Finding 1**

-Keywords: keyword 1, keyword 2
+Labels: label 1, label 2
-_List all keywords from the master taxonomy that apply to this finding._
+_List all labels that apply to this finding from the [research repository label list](https://github.com/department-of-veterans-affairs/va.gov-research-repository/labels?page=1&sort=name-asc)._

 Brief description